KGuzikowski/GlobalData/data_gathering/data_extraction/README.md

 - How to categorize products?
 How do I say which are similar or the same?
 The name might not be enough.
 Maybe I should use the description?

 # Uwaga
-- remove douglas, ikea z zbioru danych
+- remove douglas, ikea, deguns z zbioru danych

 # html parser vs lxml: